Modelling multivariate extreme value distributions via Markov trees: Estimation and modelling

-In practice, the true extreme value distribution $G$ is unknown and the edge weights must be estimated from the data.
+Consider again the general case where $G$ is not necessarily tree-structured.
+In practice, the true max-stable distribution $G$ is unknown and the edge weights must be estimated from the data.
 Assume we observe independent copies $\bm{\xi}^{i}=(\xi_{i,v},v\in V)$, $i=1,\ldots, n$, of the $d$-variate random vector $\bm{\xi}=(\xi_{v},v\in V)$ with marginal distributions $F_{v}$ for $v\in V$ such that the standardized vector $(1/(1-F_{v}(\xi_{v})), v \in V)$ belongs to the max-domain of attraction of $G$.
 Equivalently, we have relation \eqref{eq:stdf} for $\bm{\xi}$ with $\ell$ equal to the stable tail dependence function of the random vector $\bm{Z}$ with distribution function $G$.
-Note that $\bm{\xi}$ does not necessarily belong to the domain of attraction of a multivariate extreme value distribution since the margins are not required to be attracted by univariate extreme value distributions.
+Note that $\bm{\xi}$ does not necessarily belong to the domain of attraction of a multivariate max-stable distribution since the margins are not required to be attracted by univariate extreme value distributions.
 From Corollary~\ref{pro:G_M}, the Markov tree $\bm{Y}$ constructed in Definition~\ref{def:Y} has the same stable tail dependence function as the random vector $\bm{Z}_{M}$ with distribution $G_{M}$ in Corollary~\ref{pro:GM_Markov} since $\bm{Y}\in D(G_{M})$.
 Moreover, for all $(a,b)\in E$, the pairs $(Y_{a},Y_{b})$ and $(Z_{a},Z_{b})$ are equal in distribution by construction.
 Consequently, the stable dependence functions of all adjacent pairs on $\tree$ of $\bm{\xi}$, $\bm{Z}$, $\bm{Y}$ and $\bm{Z}_{M}$ are identical.
 The same statement holds also for the upper tail dependence coefficients.
-Note that the increasing component-wise transformations $x_{v} \mapsto 1/(1-F_{v}(x_{v}))$ have no effect on $\lambda$ and $\tau$.
+Note that the increasing component-wise transformations $x_{v} \mapsto 1/(1-F_{v}(x_{v}))$ have no effect on $\lambda$.
 Thus we can estimate the edge weights directly from samples drawn from $\bm{\xi}$.